-up various kinds of crimes or violence.23 Large-scale social restrictions also had the potential to create social conflicts.24 It caused the increasing social anxiety for various reasons: First, the anxiety of uncertainty about the time when the spread of the coronavirus could be resolved; Second, anxiety about the future of life due to income reduction or loss of work; Third, anxiety of staying too long at home without any activity and work.
-Then, the anxiety caused various psychological pressures that negatively impact on family, household, and society.25 well as social security and contributions.27 To prevent the spread and socio-economic impact of this pandemic, the government then took several policies.28 These policies were the development of social protection programs that had been carried out previously by the government with various adjustments, which were then called social safety net programs.
+up various kinds of crimes or violence.
+Large-scale social restrictions also had the potential to create social conflicts.
+It caused the increasing social anxiety for various reasons: First, the anxiety of uncertainty about the time when the spread of the coronavirus could be resolved; Second, anxiety about the future of life due to income reduction or loss of work; Third, anxiety of staying too long at home without any activity and work.
+Then, the anxiety caused various psychological pressures that negatively impact on family, household, and society.

 In the current situation and conditions, government policy is very important to save Indonesian citizens in the future.
-26 Before the outbreak of the Covid-19 pandemic, the government had implemented several social protection programs, which were manifested in social assistance and non-contribution, as
+Before the outbreak of the Covid-19 pandemic, the government had implemented several social protection programs, which were manifested in social assistance and non-contribution, as